-Orain Dhena a Leodhas (digital album)
+Orain Dhena a Leodhas Digital Album (digital album)

 Dena Graham belongs to the village of Borve in the island of Lewis.
 The selection of songs you will hear on this CD will not only entertain you, but they will show the high degree to which traditional Gaelic singing has developed.